-The Accounts Payable Section ensures all vendor payments and transactions are processed regularly in compliance with City, State, and Federal requirements.
+The Accounts Payable Section ensures all vendor payments and transactions are processed regularly in compliance with local, state, and federal requirements.

 Payroll

 The Payroll Section is responsible for issuing bi-weekly employee paychecks, the administration of the deferred compensation plan, CalPERS reporting, and the issuance of W-2 employee tax statements.